ultimatemember/ultimatemember/readme.txt

 **Front-end login**

 Allow users to login directly from your site and avoid the ugly WordPress login page.
-You can decide where users are redirected to after logging in and set custom redirects depending on the user’s role.
+You can decide where users are redirected to after logging in and set custom redirects depending on the user's role.

 **User profiles**